Heeding the call - reflections from the Game Ranger's Course

-To become a conservation volunteer is to make a valuable contribution to protecting wildlife & ecosystems.
+To become a conservation volunteer is to make a valuable contribution to protecting wildlife and ecosystems.
 It is also an opportunity to understand some of the issues from which we are often too detached.

-Finally, I came across the “Game Ranger Guide Course”!
-Walking in the bush to tracks animals?
-Learn to situate myself for my own survival?
-Studying animal behaviour and adapt myself to dangerous situations?
+Finally, I came across the Game Ranger Guide Course!
+Am I walking in the bush to track animals?
+Learn to situate myself for my survival?
+Studying animal behaviour and adapting myself to dangerous situations?
 All that, with a good dose of action and interaction with animals?
 Click, book, fly.

-6:00 AM.
+6:00 am.
 The sun stretches in the sky and warms the wet savannah.
 We wake up with the feeling of being at the end of the world.
 But above all, burning with the desire to discover it all, understand it and become a small part of it.
 After breakfast, we meet JC and two of his apprentices, Ampie and Johan.
 They will be our eyes and ears, with ours not yet sharpened to read the bush.
 They will form the team that will surround us during our many walks.
-Rifle to shoulder, we cross fingers that they never have to use it!
+Rifle to shoulder, we cross our fingers that they never have to use it!
 For our sake and that of the animals…

 "But at night, how do you do that?"